alexfernandez/deployment/README.md

 The resulting external URL can be added as a
 [webhook to GitHub](https://help.github.com/articles/post-receive-hooks).

+Options are:

+* --token [token]: use the given token to secure the access URL.

+* --dir [path]: deploy to the given directory.
+This directory must already have a copy of the git repository being deployed.

+* --testdir [path]: use the given directory as test environment.
+This directory must already have a copy of the git repository being deployed.

+* --exec [command]: run the given command after deployment, to restart the service.

+* --quiet: do not show log messages.

 ### API

 You can also start a deployment using the API.